ryanwilsond/belte/docs/Repl.md

 Usage: `#state`

 The state command displays the current Repl state.
-This command is made purely for debugging purposes, and serves little use outside of development.
+This command is made purely for debugging purposes and serves little use outside of development.

 ```belte